Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Introduction

-In \S\ref{Hamiltonian} we define a Hilbert space for a higher lattice gauge theory.
-This Hilbert space is the free vector space on the set of fake-flat gauge configurations and coincides with the Hilbert space in \cite{BCKMM} for triangulated manifolds.
-We consider a Hamiltonian model for higher lattice gauge theory which is a Hamiltonian formulation of the Yetter homotopty 2-type TQFT for CW-complexes \cite{martins_porter}.
-The Hamiltonian is a sum of three mutually commuting terms: two sums over 1- and 2-cells, respectively, imposing higher gauge invariance and one over 3-cells imposing 2-flatness.
-We show that the dimension of the ground state is given by the number of homotopy classes of maps from the space manifold to the classifying space of the (gauge-)crossed module and therefore is a topological (in fact homotopy) invariant (At this point we needed again to appeal to some basic algebraic topology for crossed modules as given in \cite{brown_higgins_sivera}.).
-This ground state degeneracy can also be proven to coincide with Yetter's invariant on $M\times S^1$ (the level $D$ invariant of the TQFT); see \cite{BCKMM}.
+In \S \ref{gsd} we show that the dimension of the ground state { of the higher Kitaev model} is given by the number of homotopy classes of maps from the space manifold $M$ to the classifying space of the gauge crossed module $\Gc$ and therefore {ground state degeneracy} is a topological (in fact homotopy) invariant {of $M$}.
+(At this point we needed again to appeal to some basic algebraic topology for crossed modules { and crossed complexes} as given in \cite{brown_higgins_sivera,martins_crossed,martins_porter}.)
+This ground state degeneracy can be proven to coincide with Yetter's invariant on $M\times S^1$ (the level $D$ invariant of the TQFT); see \cite{BCKMM}.}

-We finish by giving the total diagonalisation of the Hamiltonian for higher lattice gauge theory in the 3-sphere with two particular cell decompositions.
-This example gives hints toward the behaviour of level D-2/D-3 TQFT.
-These calculations indicate that in lattice higher gauge theory we have excited states that combine charge and (higher order) flux as in Kitaev's quantum-double model \cite{kitaev2003fault}.
-More concretely we have states which we call 2-fluxes, supported on a 2-sphere, with well-defined non-trivial 2-dimensional holonomy.
-The Hilbert space associated to a 2-flux decomposes into edge charge spaces, supported in embedded strings.
-The latter Hilbert spaces further decompose into point-like vertex internal charges.